-It’s easy to tune out the parents of “perfect students” but that doesn’t help you solve the problem.
+It’s easy to tune out the parents of “perfect students,” but that doesn’t help you solve the problem.
 As discussed earlier, these types of parents love to rant about what the other teachers have done.
 If you have a parent who does this then you should listen.
 Maybe even ask probing questions.
-Not because they are right, but because its an easy way to avoid conflict in the future.
+Not because they are right, but because it’s an easy way to avoid conflict in the future.

 I can’t guarantee that I will never have to make a negative phone call home.
-If I’m getting an earful about how Ms. Smith gave Ashley an assigned seat next to a girl she had a fight with in 5th grade, then I’m definitely going to make sure I don’t make the same mistake.
+If I’m getting an earful about how Ms. Smith gave Ashley an assigned seat next to a girl she had a fight with during 5th grade, then I’m definitely going to make sure I don’t make the same mistake.

 4. Join the fan club

 Parents of “perfect children” love to brag about their children.
 Give them information to brag about.
 This goes beyond making positive calls about academics and behavior.
 Find cool and neat things that YOU appreciate about the student that parent may not have seen or noticed, and share them with the parent:

 “Hey Ms. Thomas, I don’t know if you know this, but I saw Ashley in music class and she’s really talented with instruments.”

 “Ashley didn’t know I was watching her, but I saw her stand up for a kid who was getting bullied.
 I was really impressed with her character.”